 Driving licences issued in Denmark, Finland, Iceland or Norway are valid in Sweden if:

 - the driving licence is valid in the country in which it was issued

 - the driving licence has not been exchanged for a Swedish driving licence

 - the holder does not also have a Swedish driving licence that has been revoked or withdrawn.

-However, you should be aware that a driving licence issued in the Faroe Islands or Greenland cannot be exchanged for a Swedish driving licence.
+A driving licence issued in Greenland cannot be exchanged for a Swedish driving licence.

-If you move temporarily to Sweden you should keep your driving licence from your home country.
+If you are staying temporarily in Sweden you should not exchange your licence for a Swedish one - keep your driving licence from your home country.

 If you have any questions, please fill in our contact form.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.